Flexible Ductwork Vs. Rigid Ductwork

 Whenever you are undertaking a remodeling or a construction project, this is a major detail that you should not overlook.
 Some people make the common mistake of not thinking much about ductwork installation and regretting it at the end.
 Without properly designed ducts, the overall equilibrium of your heating and cooling systems will be off and your home’s efficiency and climate control will suffer in the end.

 We have talked about ducts being a channel from your HVAC system throughout your home.
-Now, there are two major types of ducts that you can choose depending on what you want and need.
+Now, there are two major types of air ducts that you can choose depending on what you want and need.
 These are rigid ductwork and flex ductwork.
-Both of these ductworks have specific features, pros, cons, and specifications.
+Both types of ductwork have specific features, pros, cons, and specifications.

 Flexible HVAC Ductwork